Q Card & Q Mastercard Review

 - A Q Mastercard will be accepted as a method of payment anywhere Mastercard is accepted.
 This means you can also use it overseas, whereas the Q Card is only accepted as participating retailers in New Zealand.
 All purchases, including those at non participating retailers in New Zealand and overseas, are three months interest free, with no repayments.

 - You can withdraw cash on your Q Mastercard (this is not possible with a Q Card).
-However the cash advance interest rate is applicable from when the withdrawal is made.
+However the cash advance interest rate of of 29.50% is applicable from when the withdrawal is made.

 With those benefits come two additional fees: